snekkenull/Anthropic-Claude-demo/README.md

    ```bash
     npm i -g pnpm
    ```
-3. **OPENAI_API_KEY**: Before running this application, you need to obtain the API key from OpenAI.
-You can register the API key at [https://beta.openai.com/signup](https://beta.openai.com/signup).
+3. **ANTHROPIC_API_KEY**: Before running this application, you need to obtain the API key from Anthropic.

 ### Getting Started